marykdb/rocksdb-multiplatform/README.md

 [![GitHub license](https://img.shields.io/badge/license-Apache%20License%202.0-blue.svg?style=flat)](https://www.apache.org/licenses/LICENSE-2.0)
 [![Download](https://img.shields.io/maven-central/v/io.maryk.rocksdb/rocksdb-android)](https://central.sonatype.com/artifact/io.maryk.rocksdb/rocksdb-multiplatform)

-# Kotlin Multi-platform RocksDB implementation
+# Kotlin Multiplatform RocksDB implementation

-This project provides a multi-platform Kotlin implementation for RocksDB, a high-performance embedded key-value store for storage of data on disk.
+This project provides a multiplatform Kotlin implementation for RocksDB, a high-performance embedded key-value store for storage of data on disk.
 RocksDB is widely used in many industries for various applications, including database management systems, big data systems, and storage engines for other distributed systems.

-The aim of this project is to provide a multi-platform RocksDB implementation that can be used across different platforms, including JVM, Android, and native Linux/macOS/iOS.
+The aim of this project is to provide a multiplatform RocksDB implementation that can be used across different platforms, including JVM, Android, and native Linux/macOS/iOS.
 This allows developers to write applications that can run on different platforms without having to rewrite the codebase.

-This project is useful for developers who want to build multi-platform applications that require high-performance disk-based storage.
+This project is useful for developers who want to build multiplatform applications that require high-performance disk-based storage.
 By using this implementation of RocksDB in their codebase, developers can ensure that their application is portable across different platforms while maintaining a high level of performance and reliability.